-What’s The Difference Between Water Softeners & Water Conditioners?
+Understanding The Difference Between Water Softeners & Water Conditioners

 While researching home water treatment systems, you’re sure to come across several different pieces of equipment with which you’re not familiar.
 Water filters, water softeners, water conditioners — all of these different systems can quickly become confusing for the inexperienced.
 While water filters typically are reserved for individual fixtures or appliances, water softeners, and water conditioners are usually used to treat water for an entire house or building.
 Both water conditioners and water softener systems are used to treat water, but they produce different results.
 In this post from Jason’s Water Systems blog, we’ll discuss the difference between water softeners and water conditioners.